tklwin/MSDS-511/README.md

 3. Do the results support the graphical interpretation from part a?

-<span style="color:orange;">[Answer] Yes, the results support the graphical interpretation from part a.
+<span style="color:red;">[Answer] Yes, the results support the graphical interpretation from part a.
 </span>